pinbo/nimBoxshade/README.md

 ## Compile for webassembly
 I get the instruction on how to compile a Nim program to Webassembly [here](https://github.com/treeform/nim_emscripten_tutorial).
 You need to install [Emscripten](https://emscripten.org/docs/getting_started/downloads.html) first.
 Then use the command below to compile it:
-`nim c -d:release -d:emscripten ./nimBoxshadeMini.nim`
+`nim c -d:emscripten -o:nimBoxshade.js ./nimBoxshadeMini.nim`

 Then you can use them as the way in [biowasm](https://github.com/biowasm/biowasm).
+You can pass more parameters to `emcc` in the last line of file `config.nims`.

 # Usage